pearlielin/AICUP_2023_Fall/README.md

 ```

 ## Roberta
-open the script `aicup_submit.ipynb` on colab
-every setting just rewrite the first block
+open the script `aicup_submit.ipynb` on colab.
+Every setting just rewrite the first block

 ### Checkpoint load
-rewrite the stage_1_model_path to the model checkpoint path, default download the model (model_36.39.pt) we train save in google drive
+Rewrite the stage_1_model_path to the model checkpoint path.
+Default download the model (model_36.39.pt) we train save in google drive
 ```
 stage_1_model_path = 'model_36.39.pt'
 ```